HTLM5 Doctor Element index

 The individual border-radius property can accept either one or two values expressed as a length or a percentage (percentages refer to the corresponding dimensions of the border box).
 The individual corner are: border-bottom-left-radius border-bottom-right-radius border-top-left-radius and border-top-right-radius.

 When two values are defined they determine the horizontal and vertical radii of a quarter ellipse separately which in turn determines the curvature of the corner of the outer border edge.
 When only one value is supplied the horizontal and vertical radii are the same.
 If either value is zero the corner will be square not round.
 It is possible to go beyond 100% but that begins to eat into the border itself.
 I pushed the number to distort the border in Safari/Chrome as an example.
-It looks slightly different in Firefox.
 Play with it and see how it works for you.
+Check out Diana Smith’s Francine.
+She goes into how she does it, which is worth a read.
+In it she shows what happens when she disengages border radius What a difference!
+She also demos the difference when box shadow and transformation are not engaged.

 CSS Code View